 4. Price your food products

-Equipment for cooking, storage rental, insurance, license fees, and personnel compensation are additional costs to take into account.
-To ensure that your company at least breaks even, each of these needs to be taken into account.
+Variable costs will entail accounting for costs like equipment for cooking, storage rental, insurance, license fees, and personnel compensation etc. To ensure that your company at least breaks even, each of these needs to be taken into account.

 You also need to decide your profit margin and add it to the above costs so that your business can generate some revenue.
 Generally, a 10% margin is regarded as average, and a 20% margin as high.
 However, different industries have different optimal net profit margins.